JDallimore99/DevSecOps/Chapter Notes/Chapter 4: SCA Analysis.md

 - For *node.js*, the package manager is *npm* and dependency file is *package.json*.
 - For *ruby*, the package manager is *rubygems* and the dependency file is *gemfile*.
 - For *java*, the package manager is *maven* and the dependency file is *pom.xml*

+> **Note:** Some SCA tools like Snyk need the respective package manager to be installed before they can scan the dependecies for a package. e.g